-You will gain experience in teaching across the various Key Stages so that you are confident in teaching any year group.
-You can choose to focus on the Early Years and Key Stage 1, or Key Stage 1 and Key Stage 2 (although you will be qualified to teach all 3 age phases).
+You will gain experience in teaching across the various key stages so that you are confident in teaching any year group.
+You can choose to focus on the early years and key stage one, or key stage one and key stage two (although you will be qualified to teach all three age phases).

-You will have taught sessions at University (around 10 weeks over the year) and spend a minimum of 120 days on placements in schools.
+You will have taught sessions at University (around 10 weeks over the year) and will normally spend a minimum of 120 days on placements in schools.

 When you’re at Manchester Met, you’ll learn teaching methods and organisational skills, and how to apply your knowledge in the classroom.
 Some of the skills you’ll learn include how to plan lessons and how to manage children’s behaviour.